Skip to content

 For when the temperatures drop even more, you’re encouraged to introduce a heavier chore coat to your outerwear wardrobe.
 Wool and cashmere compositions are best suited here, like this coat by Patrick Assaraf.
 Layered over a suave turtleneck, pleated pants, and maybe even some high socks and penny loafers, it makes for a serious look.

-Last but certainly not least, though definitely the most contemporary of the bunch, is ZEGNA doing their thing with this stunning runway piece.
+Last but certainly not least, though definitely the most contemporary of the bunch, is Zegna doing their thing with this stunning runway piece.
 Taking notes from the original French coat and fusing it with today’s trendy idea of workwear, it’s what you would call “fashion forward”.
 Oversized jeans, chunky lug sole boots, and sporty shades are calling this coat’s name.

 The chore coat has come a long way, and if this is any indication of where it’s going, we love to see it.